 Actor Don Adams

-2585 S Camino Real - Actor Chuck Connors lived in this residence from 1963 – 1972.
+2585 S Camino Real - Actor Chuck Connors lived in this residence from 1963 to 1972.
 He is best known for playing the lead role of Lucas McCain in The Rifleman (1958-1963).
 He was an avid golfer and frequently played golf at the Canyon Country Club.

 Actor Chuck Connors